 After specifying your risk tolerance, SoFi’s Automated Investing platform designates a portfolio mix based on your risk level.

 It’s as basic a robo-advisor as you can find.
 Yes, there is portfolio rebalancing, but it’s not because you’re unique.
 To maintain the risk goals for their pre-fabricated portfolios, they naturally have to rebalance as things become over and under-weighted.
+This adjusts your portfolio allocation back to the original target percentages within the pre-built model.

 Most beginning investors don’t need to get into the nitty-gritty details of fine-tuning a portfolio.
 They’ll do fine with SoFi’s offering of a well-diversified mix of the ETFs.